 Local currencies: not conventional money, and they stay in local communities longer than conventional money; but they have to be bought with conventional money, and so don’t represent a real separation from bank-issued, debt-based money.

-Cryptocurrencies: represent a real separation from the banks; but they come with problems of their own – a) Bitcoin requires huge and growing amounts of electricity (crypto enthusiasts will tell you that there are new coins that don’t require much electricity at all – but they barely exist; almost all crypto activity is in Bitcoin); b) it’s mostly used for speculation, not trade; c) they don’t separate the exchange and store of value functions – you can still become a Bitcoin billionaire.
+Cryptocurrencies: represent a real separation from the banks; but they come with problems of their own – a) Bitcoin requires huge and growing amounts of electricity (crypto enthusiasts will tell you that there are new coins that don’t require much electricity at all – but most crypto activity is still Bitcoin); b) it’s mostly used for speculation, not trade; c) they don’t separate the exchange and store of value functions – you can still become a Bitcoin billionaire.
 But at least they show that we can have a money system without banks.

-Mutual credit: genuinely does separate the exchange medium and store of value functions.
-Mutual credit is just an exchange medium.
-It’s a revival of the informal mutual credit networks of medieval villages, but with the internet, a looming scarcity of conventional money, and the software to federate local groups up to the global level.
-Mutual credit networks exist in many parts of the world, including Colombia, Kenya, Australia and Italy.
+Credit clearing and Mutual credit: genuinely do separate the means of exchange and store of value functions.
+They’re reviving the informal networks of medieval villages, but with the internet, a looming scarcity of conventional money, and the software to federate local groups up to the global level.
+Clearing / mutual credit networks exist in many parts of the world, including Colombia, Kenya, Australia and Italy.
 Now Mutual Credit Services are helping to build local mutual credit groups in the UK, and the Credit Commons protocol can connect all these groups together, anywhere in the world, so that they can intertrade.

 As Henry Kissinger said: ‘Who controls money controls the world’.
 So unless we’re happy with a financial elite controlling the world, we have to control it ourselves.